MwkosP/Technical-Analysis/README.md

-# Technical Analysis Signal Generator
+# 📈Technical Analysis Signal Generator

 ## Overview
 This project is a **technical analysis toolkit** designed to fetch financial market data and generate robust trading signals.
 It retrieves OHLCV data (Open, High, Low, Close, Volume) from **Yahoo Finance (`yfinance`)** and other providers, then applies a wide range of **technical indicators**.